gardener/documentation/website/documentation/getting-started/observability/_index.md

 The next sections will explore those components in detail.

 {{% alert color="info"  title="Note" %}}
 Gardener only provides monitoring for Gardener-deployed components.
-If you need logging or monitoring for your workload, then you need to deploy your own monitoring stack into your Shoot cluster.
+If you need logging or monitoring for your workload, then you need to deploy your own monitoring stack into your shoot cluster.
 {{% /alert %}}

 ### Accessing the Plutono Dashboards